MajorZiploc/django-react/README.md

 ## Things to improve

 ### For making a small decent site.
 Look at django-react-postgres-docker-heroku repo
+- Abstract env vars into a .env file
 - Learn about presistencing data for postgres in a container
 - Add cicd pipeline
 - Add hosting